ABSTRACTS NOW OPEN

 Solution Room

-40 minutes (5-10 minutes presentation, 30-35 minutes exploration)
+40 minutes (5-10 minutes presentation, 25-30 minutes exploration, 5-10 minutes discussion and conclusion)

-As a Solution Room presenter you are expected to:
+As a Solution Room presenter, you are expected to:

 - Present your problem and solution (5-10 mins)